-In the largest series reported to date, data was obtained from 1,320 Japanese patients.
+Two large series have reported outcomes.
+In the first study, data was obtained from 1,320 Japanese patients.
 The Masaoka clinical stage was found to correlate well with prognosis of thymoma and thymic carcinoma.
 Patients with stage III thymoma underwent surgery and additional radiation therapy.
 Patients with stage IV thymoma were treated with radiation therapy or chemotherapy.
 For patients with stage III or stage IV thymoma, the 5-year survival rates were 93% for patients treated with total resection, 64% for patients treated with subtotal resection, and 36% for patients whose disease was inoperable.
 Prophylactic mediastinal radiation therapy did not appear to prevent local recurrences effectively in patients with totally resected stage III thymoma.
 Adjuvant therapy including radiation or chemotherapy did not appear to improve the prognosis in patients with totally resected stage III or stage IV thymoma.

 An intergroup trial conducted in the United States reported a predicted 5-year OS rate of 52% in 26 patients receiving the PAC chemotherapy regimen followed by radiation therapy without surgery.